learn-co-students/pfwtfp-dice-thrower-from-a-file-dan-reeve-s-module-1-gap/README.md

 * `LuckAnalyzer` class will:
   * Be initialized by being passed the name of the file to read
   * `initialize`
-    * Will build a file path from the file name passed in
+    * Will build a file path from the file name passed in (starter code is provided)
     * Will "parse" the data in the file at the file path according to the CSV format using the Ruby [CSV] library method that reads in a file and converts the rows to an `Array` of `Arrays`.
 Consult the